-499 Senior Seminar (1) (Prerequisite: Senior standing and permission of department) This course is an upper level capstone course to be taken in the fall semester of the senior year and is intended to go hand in hand with the Visual Arts (B.A.) studies.
+499 Senior Seminar (1) (Prerequisite: Senior standing and permission of department) This course is an upper level capstone course taken during the semester that all Visual Arts requirements are completed and is intended to go hand in hand with the Visual Arts Senior Exhibition.
 This required course is an examination of aesthetic, cultural, ethical, and pragmatic issues in preparation for a postgraduate experience and stresses preparation of professional goals for the student.